Skip to main content

 }

 The git::git@github.com:gruntwork-io portion of the source attribute indicates that this module is accessed over SSH.
-Thus, TFC will need access to the Gruntwork code repositories via SSH.
+As a result, TFC will need access to the Gruntwork code repositories via SSH.

-1. First, if you don’t have one already, you’ll need a machine user that has access to Gruntwork.
-A machine user is an account that is only used for automation, and is not used by humans.
-In this case, the "machine" in question is the TFC executor.
-Create a new Github user, and send the machine user’s username and email address to support@gruntwork.io.
-We’ll make sure the user has access to our repositories.
+1. If you do not already have one, create a machine user with access to Gruntwork.
+A machine user is an account used solely for automation purposes, not for individual users.
+In this case, the "machine" refers to the TFC executor.
+Create a new GitHub user account and provide the machine user’s username and email address to support@gruntwork.io.
+We will grant the required access to our repositories.

-2. Next, generate an SSH key pair, and add the public key to the new GitHub machine user.
-GitHub has easy-to-follow instructions.
+2. Generate an SSH key pair and attach the public key to the GitHub machine user account.
+For step-by-step guidance, refer to GitHub's SSH setup documentation.

-3. Now, add the private SSH key to TFC.
-You’ll find the option under SSH Keys in the TFC organization settings.
-We called ours Gruntwork access.
-TFC will use this key to clone Gruntwork code repositories.
+3. Add the private SSH key to TFC under the SSH Keys section in the TFC organization settings.
+For clarity, label the key appropriately, such as Gruntwork access.
+TFC will use this key to clone Gruntwork repositories.

 Configuring an SSH key for the TFC organizationConfiguring an SSH key for the TFC organization

-With the SSH key in place, the one time set up is complete.
+Once the SSH key is configured, the one-time setup is complete.

 Using TFC without Terragrunt

-This section will demonstrate how to use TFC to deploy your infrastructure, leveraging Gruntwork’s Terraform modules to do the heavy lifting.
-With this method, you can run Terraform from your local CLI or from the TFC UI.
+This section explains using TFC to deploy infrastructure by leveraging Gruntwork’s Terraform modules.
+Use this method to execute Terraform operations from your local CLI or directly through the TFC UI.

 note

-Enterprise customers may inquire about our repo-copier tool, which can provide a complete clone of the Gruntwork IaC library in your own VCS system without the need to create wrapper modules.
+Enterprise customers can use our repo-copier tool to simplify module management.
+The tool creates a complete, self-hosted clone of the Gruntwork IaC library in your version control system, eliminating the need to manually wrap modules.

-We’ll demonstrate how to set up a workspace for a simple SQS module.
-To get started, create a new workspace and connect in to your VCS provider.
+Follow these steps to set up a workspace for a simple SQS module.
+Start by creating a new workspace and linking it to your version control system (VCS) provider.

 Connect to a version control provider

-Connect the workspace to the version control system of your choice.
-For example, GitHub, GitLab, or Bitbucket.
-This allows TFC to access your infrastructure-modules repository.
-Once your VCS is connected, select your infrastructure-modules repository from the list of repositories presented.
+Connect the workspace to your preferred version control system, such as GitHub, GitLab, or Bitbucket, as it allows TFC to access your infrastructure-catalog repository.
+Once you integrate with a VCS, select the infrastructure-catalog repository from the list of available repositories.

 Connect a workspace to a VCSConnect a workspace to a VCS